justinmihigo/auth-flow/README.md

-To use the Expo router (Expo Navigation), you can modify the README accordingly.
-Here's an updated version of the README file using Expo Navigation:

----

 # React Native App with Expo Navigation

 This is a basic React Native app template that demonstrates navigation using Expo Navigation (formerly known as React Navigation in Expo).
 The app includes two screens: Signup and Login.